An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 \subsubsection{Regular polyhedra}

-The Euclidean regular polyhedra were classified by Schl\"afli \cite{S}.
-A standard reference is Coxeter \cite{C2}.
-The polyhedra $\{3,3\}$, $\{3,4\}$, $\{3,5\}$, $\{4,3\}$, $\{5,3\}$ are the regular tetrahedron, octahedron, icosahedron, cube, and dodecahedron shown in Figure \ref{regular:fig}.
+The Euclidean regular polyhedra were classified in all dimensions by Schl\"afli \cite{S}, and a standard beautiful reference is Coxeter \cite{C2}.
+The polyhedra $\{3,3\}$, $\{3,4\}$, $\{3,5\}$, $\{4,3\}$, $\{5,3\}$ are the regular tetrahedron, octahedron, icosahedron, cube, and dodecahedron in Figure \ref{regular:fig}.
 The three infinite families

 describe respectively the regular $n$-simplex, the $n$-cube, and the $n$-cross-polytope, that is dual to the $n$-cube, and is the convex hull of $\pm e_1, \ldots, \pm e_n$ in $\matR^n$.

 In dimension 4 there are three additional regular polyhedra